Andrea Sottil

 Andrea Sottil (born 4 January 1974) is an Italian football manager and former footballer who played as a defender.
-He is the current head coach of club Modena.
+He last managed club Modena.

 Playing career

 Sottil started his career with Torino and made his Serie A debut on 6 December 1992, in a 1–1 draw to Foggia.
 In 1994, he left Torino to join Fiorentina, then moved to Atalanta later in 1996.
 In 1999, he moved to Udinese, where he also had the opportunity to play at continental level in the UEFA Cup.

 Sottil was signed by Reggina in co-ownership deal in summer 2003, along with teammate Gonzalo Martínez.
 In the summer of 2005, he was signed by Catania, where he was a regular starter in the first two seasons, but only played seven games in 2007–08 Serie A.

 In August 2008, he was signed by Rimini.
 In July 2009 he left for Alessandria.
 He retired at the end of the 2010–11 season, having amassed over 200 appearances in Serie A throughout his career.